 Experienced Medical Malpractice Firm Fights for Compensation on your Behalf

-Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor and Staton, P.A. is an experienced medical malpractice law firm that protects the rights and pursues compensation on behalf of clients injured by mistake or medical negligence.
+Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor, Staton, Goldberg, and Cardea, P.A. is an experienced medical malpractice law firm that protects the rights and pursues compensation on behalf of clients injured by mistake or medical negligence.
 Call 410-234-1000 or contact us today to schedule a free consultation to discuss your injury.